kavismith/VPN-Setup/README.md

 </p>
 <p>
-Nowthat you ave create your Virtual Machine for your VPN,  searchfor virtual machine in the searchbar of microsoft azure and click on the VM you ceated for your VPn.
-Next, copy your public IPv4 address.
+Now that you have created your Virtual Machine for your VPN, follow these steps to find your public IPv4 address:

+- In Microsoft Azure, use the search bar to locate and select "Virtual Machine."

+- Locate and click on the Virtual Machine that you previously created for your VPN.

+- Within the VM's details or settings, you should be able to find and copy your public IPv4 address.

+Make sure to note down or copy this public IPv4 address for your reference, as it will be essential for configuring and accessing your VPN on the Virtual Machine.
 </p>

 <h2>Connect to Your Remote Desktop</h2>